mahmoudahmedibrahim5/Power-Meter/README.md

 <br>

 ## Implementation
 This is a Layered Architecture Embedded C program where everything is written from scratch.
+You can find more details in the documentation.

 ## MCAL Layer
 RCC, GPIO, TIMERS, USART, I2C